openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ```

 However, if the value of `DefaultPlacement` is `ControlPlane`, the
-defaulting behavior will be different: `.spec.replicas` will be chosen instead
+defaulting behavior will be different: `.spec.replicas` will be treated instead
 according to the value of `ControlPlaneTopology`; again, `1` when
 `SingleReplica` or `2` when `HighlyAvailable`. `.spec.nodePlacement` will be
 always just be: